Manhattan Slip and Fall Attorney

 The experienced legal team at Jacoby & Meyers, LLP has advocated for injured victims of someone else’s wrongful actions for nearly 50 years.
 A significant part of our practice focuses on representing people who have suffered injuries in slip and fall accidents and other types of preventable falls.
 Our firm’s commitment to seeking justice and delivering top-notch client service has led to tens of millions of dollars in damages compensation for our clients and their families.

-Some of our recent case outcomes involving preventable falls range between $200,000 and $2 million, and include:
+Some of our recent case outcomes involving preventable slip and falls range between $200,000 and $2 million, and include:

 - $2 million settlement for a client who needed surgery and skin grafting after she tripped and fell over poorly-placed plywood extending from a pedestrian barricade;